 Some professionals such as doctors, nurses, police and school teachers are legally obliged to report suspected child abuse.
 In addition, any person who believes on reasonable grounds that a child needs protection can make a report to the Victorian Child Protection Service.
 It is the Child Protection worker’s job to assess and, where necessary, further investigate if a child or young person is at risk of harm.

-- Child protection contacts
+- Child protection contact numbers

 Contact details for Child Protection Units.

-Child Protection After Hours Service
+After Hours Child Protection Emergency Service